bennyklotz/gem_template/README.md

 - minitest_spec branch -> MiniTest::Spec
 - rspec branch -> Rspec

-NOTE: Only MiniTest::TestUnit supported for now (master branch)

 ### Setup your gem

 Everything which is named GemTemplate or gem_template (Modules, Files, Folder) should be changed to your gem's name.